MicrosoftDocs/win32/desktop-src/Fax/-mfax-managing-the-outgoing-archive.md

 ---
-Description: 'The following Microsoft Visual Basic code example demonstrates how to retrieve information about the outgoing archive and how to open a fax from the archive using the fax ID.' ms.assetid: '68f6c0f2-ea06-401c-9021-c50940f8cd7a'
+Description: The following Microsoft Visual Basic code example demonstrates how to retrieve information about the outgoing archive and how to open a fax from the archive using the fax ID. ms.assetid: 68f6c0f2-ea06-401c-9021-c50940f8cd7a
-title: Managing the Outgoing Archive
+title: Managing the Outgoing Archive ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Managing the Outgoing Archive